MedBlog

 • Muscle aches

-Over the course of the infection (usually 2-4 weeks), the rash will change from flat patches, to bumps, to fluid-filled lesions that scab over.
-When the rash and sores break out the patient is considered contagious.
+Over the course of the infection, the rash will change from flat patches to bumps and then to fluid-filled lesions that scab over.
+When the rash and sores break out, the patient is contagious.
+They remain contagious until all lesions have crusted over, the scabs have fallen off, and a fresh layer of skin has formed underneath.

 While the threat to the general population in the U.S. remains low, the COVID-19 pandemic taught us that cautious optimism must be balanced with appropriate precautions.
 Understanding how mpox spreads and what to do if you are exposed is a good first step in containing the outbreak.